deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 models translation has a few caveats, though (despite many pros).

-First important thing to note is the fact that translatable models are being patched - that means their fields list is not final until the `MT` code executes.
+First important thing to note is the fact that translatable models are being patched - that means their fields list is not final until the modeltranslation code executes.
 In normal circumstances it shouldn't affect anything - as long as ``models.py`` contain only models' related code.

-For example: consider a project when a ``ModelForm`` is declared in ``models.py`` just after its model.
+For example: consider a project where a ``ModelForm`` is declared in ``models.py`` just after its model.
 When the file is executed, the form gets prepared - but it will be frozen with old fields list (without translation fields).
-That's because ``ModelForm`` will be created before `MT` would add new fields to the model (``ModelForm`` gather fields info at class creation time, not instantiation time).
+That's because the ``ModelForm`` will be created before modeltranslation would add new fields to the model (``ModelForm`` gather fields info at class creation time, not instantiation time).
 Proper solution is to define the form in ``forms.py``, which wouldn't be imported alongside with ``models.py`` (and rather imported from views file or urlconf).

-Generally, for seamless integration with `MT` (and as sensible design, anyway), the ``models.py`` should contain only bare models and model related logic.
+Generally, for seamless integration with modeltranslation (and as sensible design anyway), the ``models.py`` should contain only bare models and model related logic.

 .. _db-fields: